 Because scale insects on plants can be so damaging, it’s important that you identify these pests as early as possible and begin treatment.
 Unfortunately, if an infestation is bad enough, it’s possible that you could lose the tree.
 In most cases, the sooner you begin treatment, the better chance you have of saving the tree.

 We know that understanding what is wrong with your tree may be confusing, which is why we’ve put together this helpful guide.
 Before you can take action, you must identify the problem.
-This information will help you learn about common scale insects in Allentown, Bethlehem, and Easton, PA make a wise choice when it comes to the care of your trees.
+This information will help you learn about common scale insects and make a wise choice when it comes to the care of your trees.

 What are Scale Insects?